-Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.1 or any later version published by the Free Software Foundation; with no Invariant Sections, with the Front-Cover texts being "A GNU Manual," and with the Back-Cover Texts as in (a) below.
-A copy of the license is included in the section entitled "GNU Free Documentation License."
+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, with the Front-Cover texts being "A GNU Manual", and with the Back-Cover Texts as in (a) below.
+A copy of the license is included in the section entitled "GNU Free Documentation License".

-(a) The FSF's Back-Cover Text is: "You have freedom to copy and modify this GNU Manual, like GNU software.
-Copies published by the Free Software Foundation raise funds for GNU development."
+(a) The FSF's Back-Cover Text is: You are free to copy and modify this GNU manual.
+Buying copies from GNU Press supports the FSF in developing GNU and promoting software freedom."